SclerodermaSystemic sclerosis; Localized scleroderma

 - TOPO is associated with pulmonary fibrosis.

-- RNA Polymerase III (Pol 3) is rarely linked to severe interstitial fibrosis, although this autoantibody is strongly present in patients with kidney crisis.
+- RNA Polymerase III (Pol 3) is rarely linked to severe interstitial fibrosis, although this autoantibody is strongly present in people with kidney crisis.

 - People with diffuse scleroderma who have Pol 3 have the best survival rates.